MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-code.md

 author: sdgilley
 ---

-# Build a custom chat app in Python using Azure AI Foundry SDK
+# Build a basic chat app in Python using Azure AI Foundry SDK

 [!INCLUDE [feature-preview](../includes/feature-preview.md)]

-In this quickstart, we walk you through setting up your local development environment with the prompt flow SDK.
+In this quickstart, we walk you through setting up your local development environment with the Azure AI Foundry SDK.
 We write a prompt, run it as part of your app code, trace the LLM calls being made, and run a basic evaluation on the outputs of the LLM.

 ## Prerequisites